UK Appliance Error Codes

 Reset steps

-1. Reconnect power after initial safe checks.
+1. Reconnect power after the safe external checks.

 When to call an engineer